-- · Identify the category(ies) your consortium has selected and describe the innovations being supported by the Reserve fund. - · Provide specific budget details on how the Reserve fund will support the innovation. - · What are the expected results of this innovation? - · How will this innovative strategy be supported after Perkins funds are expended?
+- 1. Identify category(ies) your consortium will fund and describe the innovations Reserve funding will support. - 2.
+Provide budget details on how Reserve funding will support the innovation or programs of study being developed. - 3.
+What are the expected results of this innovation? - 4.
+How will this strategy continue to be supported after Perkins funds have been expended?